 How can I limit distractions for my retreat?

 Turn your phone to airplane mode (or offline mode), put on ‘do not disturb’, and turn your phone on silent.
-The fewer distractions you have, the more chance you have of being able to totally focus on yourself, reflect on the sessions and enjoy the experience of your retreat.
+The fewer distractions you have, the more chance you have of being able to completely focus on yourself, reflect on the sessions and enjoy the experience of your retreat.

 Once your day is done, try to stay in the moment, reflect on what you have learnt and experienced.
 Avoid turning the phone back on or dropping into your ‘normal’ evening routine.
 Change requires action, intent and discipline, if that is what you are seeking, then do the right thing by yourself and commit to your retreat experience as best you can.